Int64::TryParse Method (String, NumberStyles, IFormatProvider, Int64%)

 An object that supplies culture-specific formatting information about s.

-When this method returns, contains the 64-bit signed integer value equivalent of the number contained in s, if the conversion succeeded, or zero if the conversion failed.
-The conversion fails if the s parameter is null or String::Empty, is not in a format compliant with style, or represents a number less than MinValue or greater than MaxValue.
-This parameter is passed uninitialized; any value originally supplied in result will be overwritten.
+When this method returns, contains the 64-bit signed integer value equivalent to the number contained in s, if the conversion succeeded, or zero if the conversion failed.
+The conversion fails if the s parameter is nullptr, is not in a format compliant with style, or represents a number less than MinValue or greater than MaxValue.
+This parameter is passed uninitialized.

 Return ValueType: System::Boolean